agatarauzer/Coursera/README.md

 1. #### Java Programming: Solving Problems with Software

-   Conducted by Duke University.
+   Conducted by Duke University / Level: beginner / 17 hours

-   Level: beginner.
    - Fundamental Java syntax and semantics
    - Strings in Java
    - CSV files and basic statistics in Java